noawe-boi/NoahsObsidianSync/Base.md

+### Definition
-A substance that Dissociates in water to create hydroxide waters
+A substance that dissociates (dissolves) in water to create hydroxide waters